ghostlybliss/photopea-fullscreen/README.md

 ---

-## How it works

-Photopea checks your browser window width during initialization.
-If it detects a smaller viewport, it reserves space for advertising.

-This script adjusts that value during load, ensuring the sidebar is never created.

-The result is a clean, true fullscreen workspace with zero layout conflicts.

----

 ## Attribution & Disclaimer

 [Photopea](https://www.photopea.com/) and its creator Ivan Kutskir own all rights to the Photopea service and branding.